-- 6. At the Tokyo and Venice Summits and in the Group of Seven forum, our countries have developed and strengthened the coordination of our economic policies.
+At the Tokyo and Venice Summits and in the Group of Seven forum, our countries have developed and strengthened the coordination of our economic policies.
 Developments in the wake of the financial strains last October demonstrate the effectiveness and resilience of the arrangements that have emerged.
 The policies, the short-term prospects, and the medium-term objectives and projections of our economies are being discussed regularly in the Group of Seven.
-The policies and performance are assessed on the basis of economic indicators.
-We welcome the progress made in refining the analytical use of indicators, as well as the addition to the existing indicators of a commodity-price indicator. - monetary and structural policies to foster the adjustment to more sustainable economic and financial positions in the context of non-inflationary growth.
+The policies and performance are assessed on the basis of economic indicators. welcome the progress made in refining the analytical use of

+Our countries have undertaken a series of fiscal, monetary and structural policies to foster the adjustment to more sustainable economic and financial positions in the context of non-inflationary growth.
 Efforts in those directions, including continued reduction of budgetary deficits, will continue.
 We reaffirm our determination to follow, and, wherever feasible, strengthen our agreed strategy of coordinated efforts to reduce spending in countries with large external deficits and to sustain the momentum of domestic demand in those with large external surpluses.
-The reduction of large external imbalances, however, will require not only our cooperative efforts, but also those of smaller economies, including newly industrializing economies, with large external surpluses. - 8.
-The exchange rate changes in the past three years, especially the real depreciation of the U.S. dollar against the Japanese yen and the major European currencies, have played a major role in the adjustment of real trade balances.
-We endorse the Group of Seven's conclusion that either excessive fluctuation of exchange rates, a further decline of the dollar, or a rise in the dollar to an extent that becomes destabilizing to the adjustment process, could be counterproductive by damaging growth prospects in the world economy.
+The reduction of large external imbalances, however, will require not only our cooperative efforts, but also those of smaller economies, including newly industrializing economies, with large external surpluses.